>

 To get there you will have to go down the 250 steps and walk about 10 minutes along the coast.

-playa ammoudi
+ammoudi beach

 Monolithos Beach